Malware-S/Backdoor-MacOS.GetShell.Amacho/README.md

 # Backdoor-MacOS.GetShell.Amacho
-the nam of virus is the detection of microsoft defender, is the tipic antivirus
+the name of virus is the detection of microsoft defender, is the tipic antivirus